Alumni scrimmage Saturday; exhibition matches Sunday

 8-30-2016 Volleyball vs Kennesaw State

-Rick Nold enters his sixth season as Auburn’s head volleyball coach in 2016 after being named the 10th head coach in program history on April 10, 2011.
+The 2017 season will be Rick Nold's seventh as Auburn’s head volleyball coach after being named the 10th head coach in program history on April 10, 2011.

-In his five seasons on the Plains, Nold has put together a 78-73 overall record (.517).
-He enters the season with a career winning percentage of .594 in 15 years as a collegiate head coach, having a 250-171 mark.
+In his six seasons on the Plains, Nold has put together a 93-89 overall record (.511).
+He enters the season with a career winning percentage of .586 in 16 years as a collegiate head coach, having a 265-187 mark.

 The 2015 season was an exciting one for the young Tiger team as the squad went 18-12 overall and came in sixth in the conference with an 10-8 mark.
 The team upped its defensive presence from the previous season and finished second overall among SEC opponents with a 15.62 digs/set average.
 Freshman Brenna McIlroy earned SEC All-Freshman accolades, marking the first time since 2010 that a Tiger newbie was honored by the league.
 Stephanie Campbell was named the SEC Scholar-Athlete of the Year – the fourth honor in program history.
 Auburn’s 3-2 win over then-No. 11 Florida was the team’s first win over a nationally-ranked opponent since 2013 and snapped a 41-match losing streak to the Gators.
 Auburn finished 11-3 at home in Auburn Arena.